graphql/graphql-spec/spec/Section 5 -- Validation.md

 is valid. ${atOtherHomes} is defined by the operation.

-By contrast the following query is invalid:
+By contrast the following document is invalid:

 ```graphql counter-example
 query variableIsNotDefined {